bryanwhiting/blog/posts/my-advice-for-new-career-people.md

   - career advice
 draft: false
 ---
-I've worked for five companies in 9 years.
-The keys for me for job and life satisfaction are now pretty basic:
+The keys for me for job satisfaction are now pretty basic:

 - Is my manager supportive and someone I like spending time with?
 - Is the work continuously interesting?
 Will I develop skills that are likely to bring interesting opportunities in the future?